 - Flowers.
 Lots of plants are blooming at this time of the year, so spring is a really nice season to visit Portugal.
 All over the country, there are flowers, bushes, and trees blooming already.

 - It’s cheaper.
 Portugal is already one of the most budget-friendly destinations in Europe, but if you visit in the shoulder season, it’s even more affordable.
-It’s quite easy to find really good deals for car rental (on all trips, we paid just 18-25 EUR per day for a big family car).
+It’s quite easy to find really good deals for car rental.
 Also accommodations, especially outside the most popular areas, are quite affordable this time of the year.

 - Perfect weather for sightseeing.
 If you visit Portugal in order to explore the country and not for its beaches, then April is a wonderful time for that.
 In summer, it’s really too hot to explore cities, whereas spring temperatures are ideal for sightseeing.